stacs-srg/valipop/docs/usage/configuration/index.md

 ---
 layout: default
-title: Valipop Configuration
+title: ValiPop Configuration
 markdown: kramdown
 ---

-# Valipop Configuration
+# ValiPop Configuration

 ## The config File

-The main source of configuration for Valipop is the config file.
+The main source of configuration for ValiPop is the config file.
 This a `.txt` file containing a collection of configuration options per line.
 A configuration option is of the form

 ```<option> = <value>```

 where `option` is the name of the configuration option and `value` is the value given.
-Comments are prefixed with `#` and are ignored by Valipop.
+Comments are prefixed with `#` and are ignored by ValiPop.

 This is an example of a minimal configuration file: